Summit is still LEGALLY providing abortion care.

 Below are frequently asked questions we hear from our patients.

 Answers may vary for each Summit location.
-We recommend you contact your local clinic for specific or frequently asked questions.
+We recommend you contact the clinic nearest you for specific or frequently asked questions.
 Our staff is here to help, so don’t hesitate to call us anytime.

 Q: Which type of abortion is better, medical or surgical?